 df_nan$sex[c(12, 24, 41, 44, 54, 66, 77, 79, 91, 101)] <- NaNCode language: R (r)

 In the code above, we first used the column name (with the $ operator) and, then, used brackets to select rows.
-Finally, we used the NaN function to add the missing values to these rows that we selected.
-In the next section, we will count the occurrences including the 10 missing values that we just added to the dataframe.
+Finally, we used the NaN function to add the missing values to the selected rows.
+The next section will count the occurrences, including the ten missing values we added to the dataframe.
+Next, we will count observations in R, including missing values.

 How to Count the Number of Occurrences as well as Missing Values